-Does the book of Hebrews tell Christians to continue resting on the seventh-day Sabbath?
-What does the Greek word sabbatismos really mean?
+Does Hebrews tell Christians to keep resting on the seventh-day Sabbath?
+How does the Sabbath rest fit the context?
+What does the Greek word sabbatismos mean?

-The writer of the book of Hebrews also uses the word rest (katapausis) in the sense of a future relationship with God saying, “We who have believed do enter that rest” (Hebrews 4:3).
-He further states of this rest that “it remains that some must enter it” (verse 6).
+The writer of the book of Hebrews also uses the word rest (from the Greek word katapausis) in the sense of a future relationship with God saying, “We who have believed do enter that rest” (Hebrews 4:3).
+He further states that “it remains that some must enter” this rest (verse 6).

 Recognizing this rest as a future relationship with God, some have mistakenly assumed that the rest (sabbatismos) of Hebrews 4:9 has no connection to the Sabbath.
 As we’ve seen, such an interpretation overlooks the author’s explicit reference to this command.

 While making the point that there is a future rest Christians can have with God, the author also connects the Sabbath to this rest.While making the point that there is a future rest Christians can have with God, the author also connects the Sabbath to this rest, noting: “For we who have believed do enter that rest, as He has said: ‘So I swore in My wrath, “They shall not enter My rest,”’ although the works were finished from the foundation of the world.
 For He has spoken in a certain place of the seventh day in this way: ‘And God rested on the seventh day from all His works’” (Hebrews 4:3-4).

 Adam Clarke, in his commentary on Exodus 20:8, says regarding the Sabbath: “It typifies the rest which remains for the people of God, and in this light it evidently appears to have been understood by the apostle, Hebrews 4. …